AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 * **Triton usage statistics and logs.**  Triton is used for university academic research only, so this information may be used for reporting and management in any way.
-Identifying information won't be public, but note that
+Identifying information won't be public, but note that it will be used for internal operations and contacting users as needed.
 * **Data stored on Triton.**  We are not the controller of this data.
   Data in your personal directories is controlled by you, and data in shared directories is controlled by the manager of that group.
 See